Bachelor of Fine Arts

 The Fine Arts program is devoted to providing students with a fundamental core of knowledge and strong technical skills.
 With this foundation firmly in place, the School encourages students to be truly innovative in the development of their own unique visual language.

-The program is composed of eight studio disciplines:
+The program is composed of seven studio disciplines:

 Students are exposed to varied and challenging studio experiences in each of these areas, which are intended to heighten intellectual and visual perception and to furnish skills and techniques that such creative work demands.